Thread (online communication): Parallel discussions

-Temporal Fragmentation
+Temporal fragmentation

 Thread fragmentation can be particularly problematic for systems that allow users to choose different display modes (hierarchical vs. linear).
 Users of the hierarchical display mode will reply to older messages, confusing users of the linear display mode.

 Examples

-The following messaging software can group and display messages by thread.
+The following email clients, forums, bbs, newsgroups, image/text boards, and social networks can group and display messages by thread.